nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - Bullet Spark (by shanapu)
 - Grenade trail (by zephyrus)
 - Laser sight (by zephyrus)
+- Re-add valve's weapon skins and knives (warning: this may cause your server get ban.
+Please use at your own risk).
+	(Please uncomment //#define WEAPONS_KNIVES to enable this module)
 # New feature added:
 - Added "preview" key value enable preview system
 - Added "steam" key value which support for exclusive skin (special thanks Shanabu)